Henry Mildmay

 In April 1640, Mildmay was elected MP for Maldon in the Short Parliament.
 He was re-elected MP for Maldon in the Long Parliament in November 1640 He supported Parliament during the Civil War and was a revenue commissioner between 1645 and 1652.
 In 1646, he was left as a hostage in Scotland.
 He remained in the Rump Parliament after Pride's Purge and was present at the trial of King Charles I.

 Mildmay was a member of the Councils of State from 1649 until 1652.
-He was called on to account for the King's jewels in 1660 and attempted to escape.
+By order of parliament in 1649, he was to 'melt down all the gold and silver [in the Crown Jewels] and sell all the jewels to the best advantage of the Commonwealth.'
+His nephew, Carew Mildmay, resisted the instructions and was imprisoned, while Henry himself stayed away.
+He was afterwards called 'the knave of diamonds' for the destruction.
+He was called to account upon the restoration of the monarchy in 1660 and attempted to escape.
 He was disgraced and sentenced to imprisonment for life.
 In 1664, a warrant was issued for his transportation to Tangier, where he died four years later.